List of awards and nominations received by Carrie Underwood: Celebrity Fight Night

 Celebrity Fight Night Foundation, Inc. is a non-profit organization that was established to promote ongoing efforts to eliminate sickness and poverty.
 It annually holds the Muhammad Ali's "Celebrity Fight Night" charity event.
 The Foundation also established the "Muhammad Ali Celebrity Fight Night Award", which acknowledges leaders in the sports, entertainment and business communities who best represent the qualities associated with the Alis' fight to find a cure for Parkinson's disease.
 Underwood received the award in 2016.

 Clio Awards

 The Clio Awards is an annual award program that recognizes innovation and creative excellence in advertising, design and communication, as judged by an international panel of advertising professionals.
 It has been held since 1960.

 Country Music Association Awards

 The Country Music Association Awards is an annual country music awards show, established in 1967.
 Underwood has won nine awards, including both the Chairman's Award and International Artist Achievement award, which recognizes outstanding achievement by a U.S.-based artist who contributes to the awareness and development of country music worldwide.
-Underwoood has won nine awards out of forty-one nominations.
+Underwoood has won nine awards out of forty-two nominations.